lhr-solar/WireWorld/README.md

     2. For GND wires: #F0F0F0
     3. For CAN wires: #2D7600
     4. For Ethernet wires: #6C8EBF
-    5. For misc GPIO wires:
-    7. For I2C wires:
-    8. For SPI wires:
-    9. For IsoSPI wires: #006EAF
+    5. For IsoSPI wires: #006EAF
 - Wire thickness:
     1. Non-HV wire has a line thickness of 6 pt
     2. HV wire has a line thickness of 20 pt